hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   else:
     print(itemNum)
 ```
-- The itemNum is made global so we can use it.
+- The "itemNum" variable is made global so we can use it.
 - We then see what value it is and draw the shape based on the number.

 ### Switching Between Colors